 - May also include GPA, activities, and societies

-- May use the description section to highlight other awards, relevent courses, and other highlights
+- May use the description section to highlight other awards, relevant courses, and other highlights

-- You can receive recommendations from professors, which can connect to this sections.
+- You can receive recommendations from professors, which can connect to this section.

 - You can also add a link to videos, images, documents, or presentations to showcase any school-related work and projects.

-- Post your current position as well as at least two past jobs, internships, and/or volunteer opportunties.
+- Post your current position as well as at least two past jobs, internships, and/or volunteer opportunities.
 (Volunteering experiences could instead be in a separate “Volunteering & Causes” section.)